 First, I got to see their amazing habitat.
 Did I mention they were able to do this because of L.A.
 Audubon and that you can almost throw a rock at the skyscrapers in downtown?

 Then, I got to hang out with the kids in their special Scientific Illustration classroom!

 In the classroom, I led the kids through an activity so they could create their own memory maps of their school yard habitat.

 I really liked Marlon's memory map because of the mental images it evoked.
 I can picture the kids getting excited the day a hummingbird got stuck in their classroom.
 I can also imagine how the kids must have reacted when they saw a Red-tailed Hawk eat a pigeon in the Big Yard!

 I brought all 17 of the carefully drawn memory maps back to the Museum and shared them with illustrator Liz Burrill.
 She worked her illustrative magic and created this:

 I really can't wait to see the kid's reactions when they see their memories on display in the Nature Lab, when they see their school, their principal, their habitat, their memories, and their illustrated selves in the exhibit!

-Come by to check out the rest of the stories and then you can take some time to share your own stories with us.
+Come by to check out the rest of the stories and then take some time to share your own memories with us.